Bates logos and wordmark files for Posters in EPS and PNG format

 PowerPoint Poster Printing Tips

-If you will be creating a poster to print to the HP Z6200ps printer from PowerPoint, please use these guidelines to ensure your poster will print at the appropriate size and quality.
+If you will be creating a poster to print on our wide format inkjet printer from PowerPoint, please use these guidelines to ensure your poster will print at the appropriate size and quality.

 You will need to determine the size of the poster for PowerPoint to work with BEFORE you start adding information to the file.
 Typically page set-up should be 36 inches by 48 inches.

-3) Leave a 0.5” margin on the poster for printing purposes.
-Do not insert images flush with the edge of the poster- or they may be cut off.
+2) Leave a 0.5” margin on the poster for printing purposes.
+Images flush with the edge of the poster may be cut off..

 3) When choosing a background, the best option is to insert an auto shape (square) select a fill color and “send to the back” to function as a background.
 Remember, while gradients look nice on the screen, they rarely print out as nice.
 If at all possible, try to avoid gradients or reduced opacity/transparent images.